Sussex County Planning and Zoning approves change of zone for Moorings at Lewes expansion

 LEWES, Del. - Sussex County Planning and Zoning voted 4-0 to approve a change of zone needed for an expansion of The Moorings at Lewes, after deferring a decision on Jan.
 7, citing the need for additional information before proceeding.

-The proposal would expand the existing senior living community by adding 21 single-family detached homes and 46 multifamily apartment buildings.
+The expansion includes 64 new independent living residences, consisting of 43 apartments and 21 cottages.
 According to county documents, the expansion would require the demolition of six existing residential units currently located on the property.

 The project is proposed by Springpoint at Lewes, Inc. The applicant states the expansion is intended to address increased demand for senior housing in Delaware, improve services for current and future residents, and provide economic benefits to the area.